MaximeSzymanski/PPO/README.md

 It works for both actor and critic, and for both continuous and discrete PPO (even for the recurrent PPO).

+## Action Masking

+Action masking is used to prevent the agent from choosing an action that is not allowed by the environement.
+To use it, you have to write the get_mask method in AbstractPPO class.
+For the moment, it is only implemented for the Discrete PPO.
+The mask should have the same shape as the action space of the environement.
+It should be a boolean array, with True for allowed actions and False for forbidden actions (True are 1 and False are 0).
+Thus, the agent will only choose actions with a True value in the mask.

 ## Results